-The advanced search options gives you the ability to search image orientation, date range and from drop-down fields provided gives you the opportunity to pick your tags from a list and make your combination.
-You can select multiple drop-downs in one search along with date range and orientation.
+The advanced search options gives you the ability to search image orientation, date range and from drop-down fields provided.
+Using drop-downs gives you the opportunity to pick your tags from a list.
+You can select multiple drop-downs items in one search along with date range and orientation.

-You can combine manually entered tags with drop-down selections.
+You can combine manually entered tags with advanced search options.

 Once you have found the image you want, select it from the search results.
 This will show a larger version of the photo as well as details and keywords.
-Use the Download link on the bottom right of your screen, then select which file type you would like from the drop-down.
-Original file will download the uncompressed .TIFF file- highest resolution of that image, if highest resolution isn't needed, select one of the JPEG options.
+Use the Download icon on the bottom right of your screen, then select which file type you would like from the drop-down.
+Original file will download the uncompressed .TIFF file, the highest resolution of that image.
+If highest resolution isn't needed, select one of the JPEG options.